Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/_index.md

 ### Auto documented messages

-Certain messages that are auto- documented, for example CFTA01I, CFTA02W, CFTA03E, CFTA04F, may not appear in this documentation.
-These messages are considered self- explanatory.
+Certain messages that are auto-documented, for example CFTA01I, CFTA02W, CFTA03E, CFTA04F, may not appear in this documentation.
+These messages are considered self-explanatory.

 ## Writing conventions